christoph-karpowicz/db_watcher/README.md

 ![updatedVsNotUpdatedColumns](docs/updated_vs_not_updated_columns.png)
 `release_year` column has been updated, and `description` hasn't.

 In many cases the column's value is too long to be displayed in the columns part of the output.
 If the value exceeds the maximum length of a column, it will get truncated and ended with an ellipsis.
-Values that got truncated and were updated in the given operation, are fully displayed below the columns section.
+With the `-v,--verboseDiff` flag, values that got truncated and were updated in the given operation, are fully displayed below the columns section.
 For example, if the date in `last_update` column was too long:
 ![fullColumnDiff](docs/full_column_diff.png)

+### Caching

+Dbw saves the config file's checksum in the `dbw.cache` file, which is created in the current directory after the first launch.
+The current and previous checksums are compared during the app's initialization and if they are different, i.e. the config file has been modified, Dbw will carry out the evaluation described in the Usage section of this instruction.

 ## Requirements